-Machine learning is relevant in many fields and industries, with its capabilities growing over time.
+Machine learning is relevant in many fields, industries, and has the capability to grow over time.
 Here are six real-life examples of how machine learning is being used.

-Machine learning is used for facial recognition within an image.
+Machine learning is also frequently used for facial recognition within an image.
 Using a database of people, the system can identify commonalities and match them to faces.
 This is often used in law enforcement.
-Another common use is handwriting recognition, which can segment a single letter into smaller images to discern the handwriting.

 Machine learning can translate speech into text.
 Certain software applications can convert live voice and recorded speech into a text file.
 The speech can be segmented by intensities on time-frequency bands as well.